FirelyTeam/firely-docs-firely-terminal/CommonScenarios/SnapshotGeneration.rst

 Snapshot Generation
 ===================

-To generate a snapshot for a StructureDefinition, Torinox needs to have two thing in place:
+To generate a snapshot for a StructureDefinition, Firely Terminal needs to have two thing in place:

 1. Get a StructureDefinition